Problem Solving Techniques

 Each team sets a goal related to the problem and brainstorms solutions according to their assigned method, which is later shared with the entire group.
 This technique facilitates deep conversation and opens the door to innovative solutions by encouraging diverse thinking and creativity.

-19) The Five whys
+19) The Five Whys

 Sometimes, a team must dig deeper to understand the core reason behind issues in an organisation.
 RCA helps in pinpointing the root cause of business problems or ongoing challenges.
-The 5 Whys is a simple and powerful method for locating the root cause of any problem.
+The 5 Whys in Root Cause Analysis is a simple and powerful method for locating the root cause of any problem.
 It starts with forming a problem statement and then asking "why" five times to gradually get to the heart of the issue.
 This method offers a clear path to discovering the true cause behind a problem.

-20) World cafe
+20) World Cafe

 World Cafe is a method that makes it easier for large groups to tackle complex issues together.
 It works by setting up a cosy, cafe-like environment where people can naturally group together to discuss topics that matter to them, all focused on solving a key problem.
 By arranging the space like a cafe and guiding participants at the start, you can then let them drive the conversation.